 The owner’s equity is the amount that belongs to the owners of the business as shown on the capital side of the balance sheet and owner’s equity formula is calculated by deducting all the liabilities of the company from its total assets.

 The term Owner’s Equity of a business refers to the proportion of the total value of the assets of a company that can be claimed by the owners of the business (sole proprietorship or partnership) and its shareholders (corporation).
-The formula of owner’s equity is computed by deducting the total liabilities from the total assets.
+The owner’s equity is calculated by deducting the total liabilities from the total assets.
 In other words, the owner’s equity can be seen as the net value of a business or the amount that can be claimed by the owners if in case the assets of the company are liquidated while its debts are repaid.

 The liabilities of a company represent the amount owed by the owner to lenders, creditors, investors and other individuals or institutions who contributed to the purchase of the asset.
 As such, it is a common financial metrics which is used by most of the analysts to assess the financial health of a company.

 Step 1: Firstly, pull together the total assets and the total liabilities from the balance sheet.

 Let us consider an example of the calculation of the owner’s equity for a company called XYZ Limited owned by Travis and which is in the business of manufacturing soft drinks.
 As per the balance sheet of XYZ Limited for the financial year ended on March 31, 20XX, the total assets is $500,000 and the total liabilities is $350,000.